Mid-war period Ethography: Fintanaki by Pantelis Horn

 Notes

-1. Such characters are difficult to translate in English, and can even be more difficult to describe in detail.
-The mesitra (μεσίτρα) is a sort of female agent, mediator, or middle-woman, who mediates in order to arrange a casual date or marriage between youths.
-The paralis (παραλής) refers to rich male, who is also likely to think that his money can buy everything.
-The tsokaro (τσόκαρο), which literally means clog, was an improvisational type of shoe for poor people; however, in the play’s context and in the 1920s urban slang, tsokaro was used to describe a woman of low moral standards.
+- Such characters are difficult to translate into English, and can even be more difficult to describe in detail.
+The mesitra (μεσίτρα) is a sort of female agent, mediator, or middlewoman who arranges a casual date or marriage between youths.
+The paralis (παραλής) refers to a rich male, who is also likely to think that his money can buy everything.
+The tsokaro (τσόκαρο), which literally means "clog," was an improvisational type of shoe for poor people; however, in the play’s context and in 1920s urban slang, tsokaro was used to describe a woman of low moral standards.
 The koutsavakis (κουτσαβάκης) literally means a person who is limping or has a peculiar walking style, often humpback, with spinal deformations; however, in the play’s context and also in the popular folk shadow-theatre of the early 20th century, koutsavakis relates to a person who pretends to be tough by imitating cripple-walking.
-The noikokyris anthropos (νοικοκύρης άνθρωπος) is still used nowadays and literally means a good family-man.
+The noikokyris anthropos (νοικοκύρης άνθρωπος) is still used nowadays and literally means a good family man.
 Finally, the prokommeni (προκομμένη) is an ironic nickname.
-Although it literally means a lady with remarkable achievements throughout her life, in the play’s context, the word is used to describe a female that has no life achievements at all.
+Although it literally means a lady with remarkable achievements throughout her life, in the play’s context, the word is used to describe a woman with no achievements.

-2. For the language debate and the division between demotiki and kathareuousa in the early-modern Greek state, there in more information in the articles “Romans, Greeks, Hellenes: Pre-revolutionary notions of national identity” and “Archaic dialects, the Hellenistic Koine and the modern Greek language”.
+- For the language debate and the division between demotiki and katharevousa in the early-modern Greek state, see the articles “Romans, Greeks, Hellenes: Pre-revolutionary notions of national identity” and “Archaic dialects, the Hellenistic Koine and the modern Greek language”.

-4. This is currently not the case.
-In fact, when the original paper was written back in 2007, there used be no signs of bankruptcy and economic recession on the horizon, which have been troubling Greece since 2010.
-Over the last decade, in particular, the lower and middle working classes in Greece have witnessed a significant loss of income, which is often likely to resemble the working class poverty described in Fintanaki.
+- This is currently not the case.
+In fact, when the original paper was written back in 2007, there were no signs of bankruptcy and economic recession on the horizon, which have been troubling Greece since 2010.
+Over the last decade, particularly, the lower and middle working classes in Greece have witnessed a significant loss of income, often resembling the working-class poverty described in Fintanaki.